 Join Couchsurfing to see Mark’s full profile.
-It's free!View Full Profile

-Basically what I am trying to say is that life is not something to be taken granted for.
+Basically, what I am trying to say is that life is not something to be taken granted for.
 Life should be cherished and should be about moving forward in life and never looking back.
 Life should be about helping others around us and giving back to the community in any way possible.
 Life should be fun, not a constant struggle.

 If I were to give a piece of advice to fellow travellers, it would be to travel and learn about other parts of your own country before venturing off to other countries.
-I have travelled to most of the major cities in Canada as well as alot of smaller communities, and its shocking to see how communities can differ from one to the other.
+I have travelled to most of the major cities in Canada as well as a lot of smaller communities, and it's shocking to see how communities can differ from one to the other.

 Live the life you love....love the life you live